 Here is the mail which I have received:

 Hey Puneet, I need your help.
 Is there any way to combine SUMPRODUCT IF?
 I have some data in a table, and I want to get the product of two columns meeting criteria.
 Please help me out.

 Along with the mail, I got an Excel file from her with the following components.
 You can download this file from here to follow along.

-- Stock Data: This table is a stock data which is stored in different stores of her company.
-It has the product name, units in stock and weight per unit.
+- Stock Data: This table is stock data that is stored in different stores of her company.
+It has the product name, units in stock, and weight per unit.

-Please note down, a product name is a condition here.
+Please note down, that a product name is a condition here.

 Solution with SUMPRODUCT IF

 At that time, I was sure about one thing to get the sum of the product of arrays or ranges we can use SUMPRODUCT.

 But here, the game was to get the sum by multiplying the total of units and quantity per unit only for the cells that meet the criteria.

 Now, when you select an entry from the drop-down list, this formula will only return the product for cells that meet the criteria.